It's a Wonderful Life: Critical response

 The film's elevation to the status of a beloved classic came three decades after its initial release, when it became a television staple during Christmas season in 1976.
 This came as a welcome surprise to Frank Capra and others involved with its production.
 "It's the damnedest thing I've ever seen", Capra told The Wall Street Journal in 1984.
 "The film has a life of its own now, and I can look at it like I had nothing to do with it.
 I'm like a parent whose kid grows up to be President.
 I'm proud ... but it's the kid who did the work.
 I didn't even think of it as a Christmas story when I first ran across it.
 I just liked the idea."
 In a 1946 interview, Capra described the film's theme as "the individual's belief in himself" and that he made it "to combat a modern trend toward atheism".
 It ranked 283rd among critics, and 107th among directors, in the 2012 Sight & Sound polls of the greatest films ever made.

 The film's positive reception has continued.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 94% based on 93 reviews, with an average rating of 9.10/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 94% based on 97 reviews, with an average rating of 9.0/10.
 The website's critical consensus reads, "The holiday classic to define all holiday classics, It's a Wonderful Life is one of a handful of films worth an annual viewing."
-On Metacritic, which assigns a normalized rating to reviews, the film has a score 89 out of 100, based on 17 critics, indicating "universal acclaim".
+On Metacritic, the film has a score 89 out of 100, based on 17 critics, indicating "universal acclaim".

-Many filmmakers have praised the film, ranging from Steven Spielberg, Akira Kurosawa, Frank Darabont and David Lynch.
-Spielberg once said of the film: "It’s a Wonderful Life shows that every human being on this Earth matters -- and that’s a very powerful message."
-Orson Welles played Mr. Potter in the made-for-television remake It Happened One Christmas; when asked by Henry Jaglom what he thought of the movie, Welles said, "There's no way of hating that movie".
+Many filmmakers have praised the film, including Steven Spielberg, Akira Kurosawa, Frank Darabont, David Lynch, Don Hertzfeldt, and Guillermo del Toro.
+Spielberg once said of the film: "It’s a Wonderful Life shows that every human being on this Earth matters – and that’s a very powerful message."
+He ranked the film first on his list of 20 favorite films.
+Orson Welles played Mr. Potter in the made-for-television remake It Happened One Christmas; when asked by Henry Jaglom what he thought of the movie, Welles said, "There's no way of hating that movie."